 Children Deprived of Liberty - The United Nations Global Study

-The core objectives of the Global Study are to:
+core objectives of the Global Study have been identified:

-- assess the magnitude of this phenomenon, including the number of children deprived of liberty (broken down by age, gender, ethnic, social and national origin, disability and other grounds), as well as the reasons invoked, the root-causes, type and length of deprivation of liberty and places of detention;
+Assess the magnitude of the phenomenon of children being deprived of liberty, including the number of children deprived of liberty (disaggregated by age, gender and nationality), as well as the reasons invoked, the root-causes, type and length of deprivation of liberty and places of detention;

-- document good practices and capture the views and experiences of children to inform the Global Study’s recommendations;
+Document promising practices and capture the view and experiences of children to inform the recommendations that the Global Study will present;

-- promote a change in stigmatizing attitudes and behaviour towards children at risk or who are deprived of liberty; and
+Promote a change in stigmatizing attitudes and behaviour towards children at risk of being, or who are, deprived of liberty;

-- provide recommendations for law, policy and practice to safeguard the rights of children concerned, and prevent and significantly reduce the number of children deprived of liberty through effective non-custodial alternatives, guided by the best interest of the child.
+Provide recommendations for law, policy and practice to safeguard the human rights of the children concerned, and significantly reduce the number of children deprived of liberty through effective non-custodial alternatives, guided by the international human rights framework.